 Pre-testing: Define user goals

 Before you conduct usability testing, and preferably before you design anything—you should always start by understanding your users' goals.
 If you define user goals from the start, it will help you draft tasks for usability testing.

 The difference between user goals and user tasks is explained in this article by Paulo G. Latancia.
-He says:
+He writes:

 “A goal is always an expectation for a final condition.
 The final condition usually has nothing to do with the use of the product itself, so it’s actually an outcome users wish to achieve by using the product as a tool.”

 Goals are independent of the tool or service someone uses to accomplish them.

 Examples of user goals:

 - Learn Y topic